-Individ ual Training Accounts (ITA) Summary Dollar Amounts \$3,000 per year, with the exception of Associate Degree in Nursing and Truck Driver training which is \$4,000.
-Time Limits 2 years Degree or Certificates allowed (Associate, Bachelor's, other) Short-Term Training, Certificates, Associates, Bachelor Procedures for determining case-by- case exceptions for training that may be allowed Written request to the Workforce Development Board Director

-Individ ual Training Accounts (ITA) Summary Period for which ITAs are issued (semester, school year, short-term, etc.) Short-term and semester Supportive Services covered by ITA (provide examples such as uniforms, tools, physical exams, etc.) Uniforms, testing fees, transportation reimbursement for training and employment activities.
+Individual Training Accounts (ITA) Summary Dollar Amounts \$3,000 per year, with the exception of Associate Degree in Nursing and Truck Driver training which is \$4,000.
+Time Limits 2 years Degree or Certificates allowed (Associate, Bachelor's, other) Short-Term Training, Certificates, Associates, Bachelor Procedures for determining case-by- case exceptions for training that may be allowed Written request to the Workforce Development Board Director Period for which ITAs are issued (semester, school year, short-term, etc.) Short-term and semester Supportive Services covered by ITA (provide examples such as uniforms, tools, physical exams, etc.) Uniforms, testing fees, transportation reimbursement for training and employment activities.
 Other Click here to enter text.